stuycs-gh-classrooms/4_cw00_march-phoebe-rifah/README.md

 #### Question 0
 What parts of the original map are being highlighted by the edge detection algorithm?

-YOUR ANSWER HERE (delete this line)
+- The gray borders.

 #### Question 1
 What information that was part of the original image has been lost via edge detection?

-YOUR ANSWER HERE (delete this line)
+- Color that tells us about the average temperature of the states.

 #### Question 2
-What information is present in the grascale version that is not in the edge detected version?
+What information is present in the grayscale version that is not in the edge detected version?

-YOUR ANSWER HERE (delete this line)
+- We can still observe the intensity of temperature in the states (through darker shades).

 #### Question 3
 What information that was part of the original image has been lost via grayscale conversion?

-YOUR ANSWER HERE (delete this line)
+- We cannot tell whether the shades are refering to hot weather, or cold weather.

 #### Question 4
 In a temperature map, it is often useful to highlight particular temperature ranges.
 If you wanted to focus on higher temperatures, you might want to find a way to programatically highlight regions that are more red than others.
 Come up with an algorithm that would process the image such that the red regions are more prominent.

-YOUR ANSWER HERE (delete this line)
+- If the red value is a significant amount greater than the average of the green and blue values in rgb, keep the color, if not, grayscale the color.

 ---